-- A. The Superintendent is responsible for ensuring that a comprehensive program is developed and implemented which includes specific program designed to carry out this policy. - B. The Purchasing Department is responsible for purchasing is responsible for actively seeking MWDBE to do business with the Shelby County Board of Education and for complying with the provisions of this policy and the program implementation. - C. The Purchasing Department is responsible for providing quarterly and annual reports showing progress toward meeting the Board's established goals. - D. The Superintendent is responsible for ensuring that this policy is followed.
+- A. The Superintendent is responsible for ensuring that a comprehensive program is developed and implemented which includes a specific program designed to carry out this policy. - B. The office responsible for supplier diversity is responsible for actively seeking MWBEs and SBEs to do business with the Shelby County Board of Education and for complying with the provisions of this policy and the program implementation. - C. The office responsible for supplier diversity shall provide quarterly and annual reports showing progress toward meeting the Board's established goals. - D. The Superintendent is responsible for ensuring that this policy is followed.